Forced out by tsunami, Japan sushi chef dreams of home

 "To completely rebuild the areas submerged by the tsunami will likely take five years or perhaps more," said Takashi Kubota, deputy mayor of Rikuzentakata.

 "Just cleaning up the rubble and debris will likely take two years.
-So it will indeed take patience and perseverance for people to get through this."
+So it will indeed take patience and perseverence for people to get through this."

 Waste disposal facilities across Japan have been approached for help, but many are reluctant to accept any of the debris, fearing it may have been contaminated by radiation from the crippled Fukushima nuclear plant roughly 100 km to the south.